raleel/cfi-srd-pt/Appendix_A_Monsters_And_Treasures.md

 The creature can regenerate Hit Points lost to damage.
 The speed of regeneration varies depending upon the creature.
 Unless specifically noted, regeneration does not replace lost limbs, and the severing of a vital location (head, chest, or abdomen) will still result in death.

-#### Swimmer
+#### Nataçãomer

-The creature automatically succeeds in everyday moving and maneuvering whilst swimming and need not roll their Swim skill unless attempting an unusually difficult task, such as swimming against a powerful tide or leaping up a waterfall.
-A swimmer may substitute the Swim skill for Athletics and Evade rolls whilst in water.
+The creature automatically succeeds in everyday moving and maneuvering whilst Nataçãoming and need not roll their Natação skill unless attempting an unusually difficult task, such as Nataçãoming against a powerful tide or leaping up a waterfall.
+A Nataçãomer may substitute the Natação skill for Atletismo and Evasão rolls whilst in water.

 #### Terrifying

-The creature's appearance, form or aura is so terrifying it forces viewers to make an unopposed Willpower roll.
+The creature's appearance, form or aura is so terrifying it forces viewers to make an unopposed Força de Vontade roll.
 Success indicates the viewer is shaken for one round and cannot act offensively.
 Failure causes them to flee in terror.
 A fumble causes the viewer to collapse unconscious from the shock.
 Only a critical success allows the viewer to act unhindered.
 The viewer need not make any further checks for the remainder of the combat, even if more of the same creatures are present.
 Repeated exposure to a specific type of Terrifying monster may eventually permit the skill check to become one or more grades easier.

 #### Trample

-The creature can trample beings with a SIZ of half or less than its own, using its Athletics skill to attack.
+The creature can trample beings with a SIZ of half or less than its own, uCanto its Atletismo skill to attack.
 This inflicts damage equal to twice the creature's base Damage Modifier and increases the Size of the attack by one step.
 How and when trample is used depends on the circumstances.
 If immobile the creature may trample a prone opponent on its turn, but this costs an Action Point.
 If the trample is performed whilst the creature is moving or charging over an opponent, then the trample is a Free Action.

 #### Undead